google/ExoPlayer/downloading-media.md

 When a download cannot proceed because the maximum number of parallel downloads are already in progress, it will be in the `Download.STATE_QUEUED` state.

+## Querying downloads ##

+The `DownloadIndex` of a `DownloadManager` can be queried for the state of all downloads, including those that have completed or failed.
+The `DownloadIndex` can be obtained by calling `DownloadManager.getDownloadIndex()`.
+A cursor that iterates over all downloads can then be obtained by calling `DownloadIndex.getDownloads()`.
+Alternatively, the state of a single download can be queried by calling `DownloadIndex.getDownload()`.

+`DownloadManager` also provides `DownloadManager.getCurrentDownloads()`, which returns the state of current (i.e. not completed or failed) downloads only.
+This method is useful for updating notifications and other UI components that display the progress and status of current downloads.

-## Listening to download state changes ##
+## Listening to downloads ##

-You can add a listener to `DownloadManager` to be informed of changes in download state:
+You can add a listener to `DownloadManager` to be informed when current downloads change state:

 ~~~
 downloadManager.addListener(